Spec Kit - Mandatory Conversation Documentation

 The router discovers markdown resources recursively from references/ and assets/ and then applies intent scoring from RESOURCE_MAP.
 Keep this section domain-focused rather than static file inventories.

-references/memory/for context retrieval, save workflows, trigger behavior, and indexing.references/templates/for level selection, template composition, and structure guides.references/validation/for checklist policy, verification rules, decision formats, and template compliance contracts.references/structure/for folder organization and sub-folder versioning.references/workflows/for command workflows and worked examples.references/debugging/for troubleshooting and root-cause methodology.references/config/for runtime environment configuration.
+references/memory/for context retrieval, save workflows, trigger behavior, and indexing.references/templates/for level selection, template selection, and structure guides.references/validation/for checklist policy, verification rules, decision formats, and template compliance contracts.references/structure/for folder organization and sub-folder versioning.references/workflows/for command workflows, shared intake, rename procedures, and worked examples.references/debugging/for troubleshooting and root-cause methodology.references/config/for runtime environment configuration and launcher/lease contracts.references/hooks/for prompt-time advisor hooks, runtime hook parity, and hook validation playbooks.

 Template and Script Sources of Truth

-- Level definitions and template size guidance: level_specifications.md
+- Level definitions and template size guidance: level specifications reference

 - Template usage and composition rules: template_guide.md